yatharth-singh148/Autonomous-Moderation-Suite/README.md

 A core design principle is deterministic and explainable risk scoring rather than relying on an opaque AI model for final threat classification.
 Individual signals and thresholds can therefore be inspected, adjusted, and refined as new behavioral patterns are discovered.

-The ecosystem consists of three primary subsystems:
+The ecosystem can be understood as four connected subsystems:

-- Client-side sensor layer: browser extension sensors, page-level telemetry, moderation dashboards, and game integrations.
+- Client and sensor layer: browser extension sensors, shadow scanners, page-level telemetry, moderation interfaces, and game integrations.
+- Web control plane: the central moderation panel, community-specific sister panels, tool routing, shared community cache, cache synchronization, and controlled cache distribution.
 - Cloud gateway and scoring layer: request validation, deterministic probability-based risk evaluation, noise filtering, and decision enforcement.
 - Backend intelligence layer: asynchronous crawler engines, network analysis, threat database persistence, alerting, and human-in-the-loop review for ambiguous targets.